syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 By convention, within the Essential Calculate library, the C# implementation method for each of the library functions that are shipped with the word "Compute" is named and followed by the name of the library function.
 The above code confirms to this convention, with the function name being 'Mymin' and the method name being 'ComputeMymin'.
 Our library functions are public members of the CalcEngine class, so that you can access them directly if it serves your purpose.
 Additionally, if you own the source code version, you can see implementation details that may be of use to you if you try to implement many custom library methods on your own.

-> Note: Once this is done, you can use your custom method in the same manner as the default library functions.
+N> Once this is done, you can use your custom method in the same manner as the default library functions.

 ## Remove and Replace Function